chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 var person = PersonType.create("Nicholas");
 ```

-In other programming languages, the factory method called `PersonType.create()` would be considered a static method, as it doesn't depend on an instance of `PersonType` for its data.
-ECMAScript 6 classes simplify the creation of static members by using the formal `static` annotation before the method or accessor property name.
-For instance, here's the class equivalent of the last example:
+In other programming languages, the factory method called `PersonType.create()` would be considered a static method, as it doesn't depend on an instance of `PersonType` for its data. <u>ECMAScript 6 classes simplify the creation of static members by using the formal `static` annotation before the method or accessor property name.
+For instance, here's the class equivalent of the last example:</u>

 ```js
 class PersonClass {